-This item was last sold on : 04/02/16
+This item was last sold on : 05/01/18

 Onaway potatoes are available late summer into mid-fall.

-Onaway potatoes can be used in many classic preparations that call for potatoes.
-Their high moisture content makes them an ideal mashing potato or pureed and used as a thickener in soups, stews, and sauces.
-Bake skin on and serve split and stuffed with complimentary ingredients such as bacon, chives, sour cream, blackened chicken, and sharp cheeses.
-Slice thin and use to make scalloped potatoes or ratatouille.
+Onaway potatoes are best suited for cooked applications such as mashing, baking, boiling, and roasting.
+Their high moisture content makes them ideal for mashing or pureeing, and they can be used as a thickener in soups, stews, and sauces.
+They can also be sliced thin and used to make scalloped potatoes or ratatouille.
 Bake or boil and use the Onaway to make potato croquet or as a filling for samosas and empanadas.
-Onaway can be sliced and used to make roasted potato wedges however as a result of their moisture content they are not considered an optimal fryer potato.
-Onaway potatoes don’t store quite as long as other potatoes, be sure to keep them in a cool, dry and dark location until ready to use.
-Like most potatoes uncooked Onaway should never be stored in the refrigerator as this causes them to deteriorate faster.
+Complimentary ingredients to the Onaway potato includes bacon, capers, thyme, rosemary, chives, sour cream, blackened chicken, and sharp cheeses.
+Onaway potatoes don’t store quite as long as other potatoes so be sure to keep them in a cool, dry and dark location until ready to use.
+Like most potatoes, uncooked Onaway should never be stored in the refrigerator as this causes faster deterioration.